inblocks/precedence/README.md

 }
 ```

-By doing so the received data fingerprint is compared to the provided one to make sure that the received data is consistent with the sent data.
+By doing so the received data fingerprint is compared to the provided one to make sure that the received data has not be altered by the network.

 ---

 You can specify an identifier for your record.
-This identifier must be unique and so can not be used to create multiple records.
+This identifier must be unique and so can not be attached to any other record.

 ```bash
 curl -XPOST -H "Content-Type: application/octet-stream" "$api/records?pretty=true&store=true&id=E518B4BB-2668-4ED7-B9E3-E63803BCAC93" -d "value 5"